maindolaamit/tutorials/python/README.md

 # Python Tutorials
-This repository has the Python scripts I had created while learning/developing Python.
+This repository has the Python scripts I had created while learning/developing program in Python.

 ## Useful Comamnds